spustlik/SolutionEx/SolutionExtensions/overview.md

 * execute your extension using `Run` button, or assigned key shortcut, or using `Debug`
 ### More
 * add `[Description("caption")]` attribute to Run method or class to allow inspection of caption
+* add public non-static property called `Argument`, and config argument value of extension to parametrize you run
 * commit and share with others in team, it is possible to share compiled assembly also
 * WARNING: `package` argument is null when debugging, `AsyncPackage` : `Package`: `IServiceProvider` else
 * You can use __DTE Inspector__ to inspect DTE objects